 How overages on land sales are taxed

-Following on from our post on the tax implications of selling your garden we're now going to discuss how overages on land sales are taxed.
-These are often linked can significantly impact the total consideration received by a landowner upon the sale of their land where it has potential development value.
+Further to our post on the tax implications of selling your garden we'll now cover how overages on land sales are taxed.
+These are often linked and can significantly impact the total consideration received by a landowner when selling their land.
+Especially where it has potential development value.

 How overages on land sales are taxed